 Business overhead expense (BOE) insurance helps cover your monthly business expenses if an injury or illness impacts your ability to work.
 The typical maximum monthly benefit is between $15,000 and $25,000.
 The amount the policy pays in benefits will be based on the company’s monthly overhead expenses each month, up to a cap.

-You can obtain BOE coverage as a standalone policy or bundled with your personal disability policy.
+You can obtain BOE coverage as a standalone policy or bundle it with your personal disability policy.
 Business overhead insurance typically has a maximum benefit period of two years.
 If your disability lasts longer, the BOE coverage will at least keep your business afloat until you can sell, liquidate, or arrange for somebody else to manage the operations.
 If you have a business loan, your lender may require this type of insurance coverage.

 Buying insurance for small business owners is not a one-and-done transaction.
 As your business grows, your insurance needs will change as well.
 You should work with an independent insurance agent to help you assess your needs and re-assess them about once a year.